 What does an early childhood educator do?

-If you work in early childhood education, you will look after and teach infants, toddlers, and preschool children.
-Depending on the qualifications you get your responsibilities will vary.
+If you work in early childhood education, you may look after and teach infants, toddlers, preschool children and/or work with after school day care.
+Depending on the qualifications you get, your responsibilities will vary.

-What kinds of activities would I do all day?
+What kinds of activities might I do all day?

 - create schedules and routines for children and implement them